National City Christian Church: History

+Over the years, National City has housed and supported numerous justice seeking ministries most notably the Poor People's Campaign: A National Call for a Moral Revival.

+In 2023, the church called their first female senior pastor and president, The Rev. Stephanie Kendell.
+Pastor Stephanie, who previously served as the first Executive Minister at Park Avenue Christian Church and who served as the First-Vice Moderator of the Christian Church (Disciples of Christ) from 2019 to 2023, is a dynamic preacher, profound justice seeker, leading podcaster, and published author.

 Architecture and surroundings

-The neoclassical church building was designed by John Russell Pope and completed in 1930.
-The church is very large in size and has a "monumental character" typical of Pope's style and seen in his other works, such as the Jefferson Memorial.
+The large neoclassical church building was designed by John Russell Pope and completed in 1930.
+The structure has a "monumental character" typical of Pope's style and seen in his other works, such as the Jefferson Memorial.
 The church's design was partly influenced by James Gibbs' St Martin-in-the-Fields church, built at Trafalgar Square, London, in the early 18th century.
 The building is built of Indiana limestone.
 Scholar Thomas A. Tweed writes that the building's facade, "high on a terrace overlooking Thomas Circle, a prominent location in the city ... demands the attention of motorists and pedestrians."

 The church "features stained glass windows commemorating the two presidents associated with the denomination, James Garfield and Lyndon Johnson."

 The church is a contributing property to the Greater Fourteenth Street Historic District.

 Across the street from the National City Christian Church is the Luther Place Memorial Church, which is also a historic church.
 Luther Place Memorial Church's neo-Gothic style sharply contrasts with the Neoclassical style of National City Christian Church.
 Other historic churches nearby include the Universalist National Memorial Church.

-Notable members
+Notable Members

 Lyndon Baines Johnson, the 36th president of the United States, occasionally attended National City Christian Church during his time as president.
 His state funeral was held here in 1973.

 James Garfield, the 20th President of the United States, was a member of National City Christian Church in one of its previous buildings.

+Jane L. Campbell, the first female Mayor of Cleveland.
+Current President and CEO of the United States Capitol Historical Society.

+The Rev. Dr. Amy Butler, served as the interim senior minister from June 2020 to January 2023.

+Lawrence P. "Lon" Schreiber, organist and choirmaster.